Euthanasia on the Silver Screen

-The film sparked controversy even before its release last month, as novelist Dayanand Raajan claimed the plot was lifted from his unpublished novel.
+The film sparked controversy even before its release in late November, as novelist Dayanand Raajan claimed the plot was lifted from his unpublished novel.

-As well, Delhi lawyer Aditya Dewan sought a court order forcing producer Ronnie Screwvalla to add a disclaimer to the film acknowledging that euthanasia is against the law in India.
+As well, Delhi lawyer Aditya Dewan sought a court order forcing producer Ronnie Screwvala to add a disclaimer to the film acknowledging that euthanasia is against the law in India.